 Depending on how much you can afford to invest, energy conservation alternatives range from implementing simple changes into everyday routines to tackling more complex home improvement projects and upgrades.
-Whether you’re looking to save money by reducing your monthly utility bills or help the environment by lowering your carbon footprint—or both—there are a number of ways you can achieve that.
-Here, a list of simple tricks and smart alternatives that will help you reduce electricity usage at home this year.
+Whether you’re looking to save money by reducing your monthly utility bills or help the environment by lowering your carbon footprint—or both—there are several ways you can achieve that.
+Here, is a list of simple tricks and smart alternatives that will help you reduce electricity usage at home this year.

 Unplug your appliances when they’re not in use

 Sometimes, reducing your monthly energy bills can be as easy as turning off a couple of devices and appliances around the house.
 Although not everyone is aware of this, electronic devices continue to drain energy even when they’re not in use.
 This is especially true for computers and TVs that we often leave on standby, all because we’re unaware of the ‘vampire power’ and how it can affect our utility bills each month.

 Therefore, before you leave the house or go to bed, check whether everything is turned off and unplugged, including the lights in different rooms.
 Adding smart power strips can make things a lot easier—you simply plug in all your devices, and with a click of a switch, you can turn them off and not worry about wasting electricity.